oryono/screenloop/README.md

 ## API Documentation
 ### Authentication
-You have to authenticate and get a token to access the product routes
+You have to authenticate and get a token to access the product routes.
+A token must be passed via headers `Authorization: Bearer your_token` to access the routes.
+Missing authorization header causes a 401 status code
 ### Login

 #### Endpoint: POST `/api/login`